itsanamune/itsanamune/README.md

 ## 📈 Current Focus

 I am currently focused on enhancing my skills in AI-driven SEO strategies, expanding my knowledge in machine learning frameworks, and contributing to open-source AI projects that make an impact.
+Additionally, I'm exploring advanced applications of Google APIs and developing innovative React-based solutions.

 ---